 Throughout most of The Wall’s recording and production, the running positions of “Empty Spaces” and “What Shall We Do Now?” were reversed.
 “Empty Spaces” was sequenced later between “Don’t Leave Me Now” and “Another Brick In The Wall, Part 3” until sometime between the August 11, 1979 production demo and November 6, 1979 when the finalized version of the album was sent to The Mastering Lab, Inc. for urgent master pressing.

 As released, the segue on the album from “Don’t Leave Me Now” to “Another Brick In The Wall Part 3” is powerful, brief, and very dramatic.
-As one song fades, Pink smashes several old tube-style television sets.
-The final TV smash is also the first note of “Another Brick In The Wall Part 3”.
-A brilliant segue.
-There is nothing on the album or demo versions which would create the same impact for a possible “Empty Spaces/Brick 3” segue.
-If one were to rebuild the sequence, the lack of that iconic TV smash and the track’s long intro really puts the brakes on the intensity that builds to the climax on Side 2.
+As the first song fades out, Pink smashes several old tube-style television sets.
+After an extra beat that helps build the tension, the final TV smash becomes the first note of “Another Brick In The Wall Part 3”.
+It’s a brilliant segue.
+From a listener’s perspective, it is very satisfying.
+On the album and demo versions, there was no other transition which could have created the same impact for a possible “Empty Spaces/Brick 3” segue.
+If one were to rebuild the sequence, the lack of that iconic, conclusive TV smash combined with the track’s long intro would have really put the brakes on the intensity that builds to the climax on Side 2.

 “Empty Spaces” as it was released on the album has never been performed live.
-For the live shows, the band restored many of the parts of The Wall which were trimmed for time constraints, but all live performances of The Wall have featured “What Shall We do Now?” and its version of “Empty Spaces” only.
+For the live shows, the band restored many of the parts of The Wall which were trimmed for time constraints, but all live performances of The Wall have featured “What Shall We do Now?” only.
+It was not included in the movie soundtrack, either.

 The fact that the band never restored the original “Empty Spaces” to the track list tells me that Pink Floyd thought the end of the side with that classic, powerful, TV-smashing transition worked better without the track.
 I agree.
 Although “Empty Spaces” is canon and its lyrics an important part of the story, when it’s replaced with “What Shall We Do Now?”, both the entire Side 2 and the album work better.
 Story-wise, I think “Empty Spaces” works better when it’s an orphaned lyric in the liner notes.